The Effects of Performance Pay Among Private School Teachers in Pakistan

 Policy issue

-In the past decade, there has been growing interest in linking teachers’ salaries to student learning outcomes.
-Incentive pay is one commonly used method to motivate teacher effort, but it is unclear what types of incentive pay schemes work best.
-For instance, objective incentive schemes where teachers’ salaries are tied to measurable student outcomes, such as standardized test scores, have gained popularity in both developed and developing countries over the past decade.
-However, this type of incentive pay can be cost prohibitive for schools in low-income settings where standardized tests may be too costly to implement.
-Subjective performance pay, in which the supervisor determines the incentive amount based on her own observations of teacher performance, is another common type of incentive in many sectors and could be advantageous in settings where there are cost or implementation concerns around designing or administering appropriate tests.
-However, concerns around favoritism could limit the effectiveness of this type of incentive scheme.
-How can schools improve teacher performance in a cost-effective way?
-What are the relative effects of subjective performance pay versus objective incentives schemes, compared to a simple flat salary, on student outcomes?
-Finally, what is the effect of these policies of who enters and exits teaching under these contracts.
+It is also unclear what types of performance pay schemes work best.
+For instance, objective performance schemes where teachers’ salaries are tied to measurable student outcomes, such as standardized test scores, have gained popularity in both high-income and in low- and middle-income countries over the past decade.
+However, there are mixed results on the efficacy of this type of incentive pay.
+Subjective performance pay, in which the supervisor determines the incentive amount based on her own observations of teacher performance, is another common type of incentive in many sectors.
+However, concerns about favoritism could limit the effectiveness of this type of incentive scheme.
+Can performance-based incentives at schools improve teacher quality in a cost-effective way?
+What are the relative effects of subjective performance pay versus objective incentive schemes on student outcomes?

 Context of the evaluation